 Gardens by the Bay, a must visit in Singapore

-Spending two of the days that we had in Singapore here was the best decision.
+After spending two of the days of the week that we had to explore Singapore, we can say that it was the best decision.
 This place is an example for all the cities of the world.
-A prove that is posible to take care of the environment and make it part of the urban life.
+A prove that is posible to invest and take care of the environment and make it part of the urban and sub-urban life.
 Can you imagine to have an incredible green area-city fusion everywhere?
 Don’t miss the chance to visit Gardens by the Bay.